rmottanet/unauthscout/docs/en/content/osint-flow.md

 ↓
 Raw Repository Response
 ↓
-Repository Normalization (Schema)
+Repository Normalization (Unified Schema)
 ↓
 Structured Repository Output
+↓
+[ Conditional: Intelligence Summarization & Report ]
 ```

 Each repository/project is treated as an **independent observable entity**.
+The summarization step treats the **entire collection** as a dataset for analysis.

-### Enumeration Principles
+### Enumeration & Intelligence Principles

-* Only public repositories/projects are queried
+* Only public repositories/projects are queried.
-* Enumeration is scoped per provider
+* Enumeration and summarization are scoped per provider execution.
-* No cross-provider correlation is performed
+* No cross-provider correlation is performed automatically.
-* No recursive traversal (issues, commits, contributors)
+* No recursive traversal (issues, commits, contributors).

-The goal is **surface mapping**, not deep inspection.
+* Intelligence summaries are derived solely from normalized repository data.

+The goal evolves from **surface mapping** to **pattern recognition** within the mapped surface.

 ### Normalization and Contracts

-Repositories and projects are normalized into provider-specific but semantically
+**Updated for v0.3.0:** Repositories and projects are normalized into the **unified repository schema** (`schemas/unified_repo.json`).
-aligned schemas:

-* `schemas/github_user_repos.json`
-* `schemas/gitlab_user_repos.json`

 Field selection prioritizes:

 * Identifiers
 * Public URLs
 * Popularity and activity signals
-* Cross-provider comparability
+* **Cross-provider comparability** (e.g., `stars`, `updated_at`)
+* Fields enabling intelligence (e.g., `language`, `topics`)

-Detailed field mappings are documented under:
+Detailed field mappings for the unified schemas are documented under:

-* `docs/api_maps/github_repo_map.md`
+* `docs/api_maps/unified-user-map.md`
-* `docs/api_maps/gitlab_repo_map.md`
+* `docs/api_maps/unified-repo-map.md`

 ### Output Characteristics

-Repository enumeration output:
+**Updated for v0.3.0:** Repository enumeration output:

-* Is emitted as a stream of normalized objects
+* Is emitted as a unified JSON array or a formatted list.
-* Preserves ordering as returned by the provider
+* Preserves ordering as returned by the provider.
-* Can be consumed incrementally by downstream tooling
+* **New:** Can be analyzed to produce a terminal-based intelligence summary.

-Raw output (`--raw`) remains available for inspection and schema evolution.
+* Raw unified output (`--raw`) remains available for inspection.

 ## Why Schemas Matter

 Schemas serve as:

-* A contract between providers and consumers
+* A contract between providers, normalization, and intelligence layers.
-* Documentation of observable behavior
+* Documentation of observable behavior.
-* A guardrail against silent breaking changes
+* A guardrail against silent breaking changes.
+* **v0.3.0 Role:** The **unified schemas** are the single source of truth for the intelligence layer, enabling reliable cross-provider analysis.

 Schemas are authoritative.
 Code adapts to schemas, not the other way around.

+## The Intelligence Layer (v0.3.0)

+A new layer has been introduced, implemented in `lib/report.sh`.
+Its responsibilities are strictly separated:

+1.  **Presentation:** Formatting normalized data for terminal output (`render_user_report`, `render_repos_list`).
+2.  **Analysis:** Aggregating normalized repository data to answer specific OSINT questions (`render_intel_summary`).

+This layer does not fetch data, handle errors, or manage schemas.
+It transforms structured data into human-readable reports and insights.

 ## What This Flow Does Not Cover